aichemydev/selenium-java-examples/README.md

 # selenium-java-examples

 Java Selenium testing provides thorough and functioning test cases that can test every aspect of your application.
-The TestGold service generates robust selectors, heals broken selectors, and helps maintains your Java Selenium tests.
+The Wring service generates robust selectors, heals broken selectors, and helps maintains your Java Selenium tests.

 1. Run your tests using our enhanced Selenium, transparently replacing normal Selenium.
-2. TestGold learns from a previously working example of your test run on your webapp.
+2. Wring learns from a previously working example of your test run on your webapp.
 2. Make code changes to your webapp; this may break the selectors you were previously using.
 3. Run your tests again using our enhanced Selenium.
 Selectors that were broken will be healed and the test run will complete as expected.

-## Get the TestGold Selenium JAR
+## Get the Wring Selenium JAR

-To set up the example here, you will need to download a TestGold Selenium JAR from the TestGold webapp.
+To set up the example here, you will need to download a Wring Selenium JAR from the Wring webapp.
 Login to your account, then navigate to the "Installation" tab:

 ![Installation tab](./images/installation-tab.png)